Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 Let us assume that the recursion terminates with $D_{n+1}=\emptyset$ having constructed the various subsets $C_i, Z_i, B_i$ of $E$, for $i=1,\ldots ,n$.
 We must next build the resulting filtered screen $\vec{\cE}=\vec{\cE}(\bar X_t)$ and identify the associated point $p=p(\bar X_t) \in \cC(\vec{\cE})$.

 To this end, the collection $E'=E''-\cup_{j=1}^{n} C_j \subseteq E$ is a q.c.d.\ according to the previous claim on which we shall define the filtered screen.
-The various sets $Z_i,B_i$, for $i=1,\ldots ,n$ are pairwise disjoint, and the arcs in any such fixed set have comparable simplicial coordinates by construction.
-We may thus group together the arcs in $\bigcup_{i=1}^n (Z_i\cup B_i)$ into common comparability classes taking the union of these sets in a given class to define the edges at a fixed level in our filtered screen $\vec{\cE}$ on $E'$.
-Quasi recurrence is assured from the construction, and the point $p\in \cC(\vec{\cE}(\bar{X}_t))$ is determined by limiting ratios of projective classes of simplicial coordinates in each level.
+The various sets $Z_i,B_i$, for $i=1,\ldots ,n$ are pairwise disjoint, and the arcs in any connected component of $Z_i$ or $B_i$ have comparable simplicial coordinates by construction.
+We may thus group together the arcs in $\bigcup_{i=1}^n Z_i\cup \bigcup_{i=1}^n B_i$ into common comparability classes taking the union of these sets in a given class to define the edges at a fixed level $L_j$ in our filtered screen $\vec{\cE}$ on $E'$.
+Quasi recurrence is assured from the construction, since each $\bigcup_{j=i}^k L_j$ is in fact equal to one of the quasi recurrent sets $D_i$ minus a contractible set of edges, plus possibly additional quasi recurrent simple cycles; finally, the point $p\in \cC(\vec{\cE}(\bar{X}_t))$ is determined by limiting ratios of projective classes of simplicial coordinates in each level.

-It follows by construction that $p$ and $\vec{\cE}$ have the characterizing properties in the statement of the proposition since the recursion itself depends only on the articulated data.
+It follows by construction that $p$ and $\vec{\cE}$ have the characterizing properties in the statement of the proposition since the recursion itself depends only on comparability classes of arcs in each maximal quasi recurrent set.
+In other words, at each step of the recursion it is the non-empty $L_j = R_j \cap (E_j - E_{j+1})$ which form levels in the resulting filtered screen.
 In particular, since $E''-E$ is a forest for any quasi triangulation $E''$ containing $E$, for any subset $A \subset E$, there is a one-to-one correspondence between quasi efficient cycles in $A \cup (E''-E)$ and $A \cup ({E_1}''-E)$ for any two quasi triangulations $E''$ and ${E_1}''$ containing $E$.
-Moreover, since the maximal recurrent subset of a set is simply the union of all quasi efficient cycles in that set, taking the maximal recurrent subset for each of $A \cup (E''-E)$ and $A \cup ({E_1}''-E)$ and then collapsing edges in $E''-E$ and ${E_1}''-E$ yields the maximal recurrent subset of $A$ in either case.
+Moreover, since the maximal recurrent subset of a set is simply the union of all quasi efficient cycles in the dual fatgraphs of that set, taking the maximal recurrent subset for each of $A \cup (E''-E)$ and $A \cup ({E_1}''-E)$ and then collapsing edges in $E''-E$ and ${E_1}''-E$ yields the maximal recurrent subset of $A$ in either case.
 Thus, our construction does not depend on the choice of quasi triangulation. \end{proof}

+\begin{remark} Observe that the above proposition provides a simple algorithm for producing a filtered screen from a stable path of simplicial coordinates, namely collapse all edges that are not in the maximal quasi recurrent subset for their respective subset $E_j$ in the comparability filtration, and then set as levels of the filtered screen the remaining edges in each $E_j-E_{j+1}$.
+However, the detail of the preceding proof allows us to establish our first main theorem which justifies using filtered screens to identify short curves in the limit of such stable paths. \end{remark}